Landed Cost Calculation and Tips to Improve

 3).
 Profitability

 Having a full picture of your landed cost gives your sales team an idea of how much they can discount a product while still bringing in a profit.
 Your profit margins will diminish with price points that are too low.
 Tracking your landed cost tells you how much money is going out, which as noted above with pricing, is essential to business planning with your profits.
-We go into more detail about unit economics in this article about 5 reasons why your business is not profitable.
+We go into more detail about unit economics in this article about how small businesses lose money.
 When you have a solid grasp of what the costs of existing products are, you also get a better idea of what percentage of that profit you can use in order to launch a new product or campaign.

 Quick tips to improve your landed cost